reyj1999/calendar-mirror/README.md

 ## Compiling Source Code

-Visual Studio Code or Geany can be used a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
+Visual Studio Code or Geany (see Acknowledgements below for links) can be used a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
 Both integrate a terminal for building the application.

 ### Building